psychemedia/finn-resources/src/finn-childhood.md

 ```

-The narrative then diverges from the main thread, with a description of an example of Fionn's character from later in his life:
+The narrative then diverges from the main thread, with a compelling aside from another time where Fionn asks his men what the finest music is to their ears; as Sorcha Hegarty of [Candleit Tales](https://candlelittales.ie/) characterises it, for Fionn, it is the sound "of now":

 ```{admonition} The Character of Fionn
 :class: dropdown